Walter Raine: Education

+Business and political career

 The managing director of his father's coal exporting firm, Raine was a prominent Methodist and held many church offices as well as civic posts in Sunderland.
 He was Mayor of Sunderland from 1920 to 1922.

 He won the seat in 1922, held it in 1923 and 1924, but lost to Labour in 1929.
 He was knighted in 1927.

 A ferry named after him later operated across the River Wear in Sunderland.